infiotinc/gqlgenc/README.md

 # gqlgenc

-> **Note**: ⚠️ This is a WIP, backward-compatibility cannot be guaranteed yet, use at your own risk

 > gqlgenc is a fully featured go gql client, powered by codegen

 ## Why yet another Go GQL client ?